Intel Xeon E3 - 1220LV2 3.5 GHZ

 Dedicated Server Plan starts at $119.99/month.

-If your business has outgrown the previous FatCow farm plans and you want your own space rather than sharing with other users, the FatCow dedicated hosting plan is for you.
+If your business has outgrown the previous FatCow plans and you want your own space rather than shared hosting with other users, the FatCow dedicated hosting plan is for you.
 This subscription includes many resources for high-traffic sites, extensive security, and mirrored storage for better data protection.
-If you're in the big leagues, this dedicated hosting plan is suitable for your business.
+If you're in the big leagues, this dedicated hosting plan is perfect for your business.

 Reseller Hosting Plan starts at $49.95/year.

-The Reseller Hosting plan is designed to meet the needs of anyone looking to make money by selling website services.
+The Reseller Hosting plan is designed to meet the needs of anyone looking to make money by selling their own website services.
 Recurring revenue is beneficial because they will continue to pay year after year if consumers are satisfied.
-You receive wholesale prices to resale programs to your clients and enjoy year after year of passive income.
+You receive wholesale prices for resale programs to your clients and enjoy years of passive income.

 According to WebHostingMedia, their average server uptime is 99.92 percent, and their page loading speed is 1500 milliseconds.
 That is far too slow.
 You can save 1000 milliseconds by using other hosts like HostGator or InMotion.
-Plus, you will also have a higher uptime.
+Plus, you will also have better uptime.

-A poor server speed is most likely since caching is not included in your plan, either on the server or the client-side.
+A poor server speed is most likely due to caching not being included in the plan, either on the server or client-side.
 If it is, it may enhance your speed, but other FatCow optimizations are required to get the speed up to par.
 All of this can cost money and generally isn't ideal when compared to other hosting providers that provide the same services as FatCow.

 FatCow lacks basic security measures on all plans, so much so that it appears security was overlooked when developing the service.
 An SSL/TLS certificate is necessary for just about any website, yet FatCow does not provide one immediately.
 This is baffling since they said that SSL is included in the plans for free.
-And if you try to enable it, you would just be redirected to a product page asking you to purchase.
+And if you try to enable it, you'll get redirected to the product page asking you to purchase SSL protection.

-The same goes for backups, saying that they offer it for free, but when you try to access your backup files, you will be asked to buy an add-on.
-Additionally, there is no malware scanning, but they offer quick access to antivirus software for your website, which is SiteLock.
-Again, this is not for free.
+The same goes for backups - saying that they offer it for free, but when you try to access your backup files, you will be asked to buy an add-on.
+Additionally, malware scanning is non-existent, but at least you get quick access to SiteLock antivirus software for your website, right?

 Like other hosting companies that only have data centers in the US, FatCow is ideal if your primary audience comes from the US.

-You should thoroughly check the plans they offer before purchasing; if ever you want to because they only do a 30-day money-back guarantee.
+You should thoroughly check the plans they offer before purchasing; a good idea since they offer a 30-day money-back guarantee.